 Learning programme

-The consortium has identified a set of contents, tools and learning outcomes, but we would be interested in your thoughts on what learning topics you would be interested in for your business.
+Our project team has identified a first set of contents, tools and learning outcomes for the training that will be developed in the next months.
+Thus, we like to know which learning topics on FOSS would be interesting for your business.

-Q10.
-What would you be interested in learning more about?
+Q13.
+What kind of FOSS would you be interested in learning more about?

 Check all that apply